ComradeSlyK/odoo-shortcut/README.md

 # C- simply launch the alias
 user:~/path/to/my/repo$ generate_odoo_module -m pizza_delivery

+# Of course, A and B don't need to be repeated every time.
+Just once is enough.
 ```

-Of course, A and B don't need to be repeated every time.
-Just once is enough.
+4. Creating a new module will always create the proper `__init__.py` files and
+add the `icon.png` file within the `static/description/` folder: the
+`module_generator` script internally calls the other 2 scripts; the
+`init_generator` script too, though, will internally call the
+`copyright_header_generator` script.
+This way, everything is faster!